 Implementation and Connectivity

-In order to work properly, of course, the lights need to be connected to your control system, whether that’s a motion sensor or a central hub that’s accessed through your smartphone.
+In order to work properly, your automated lights need to be connected through a control system – whether that’s a motion sensor or a central hub that’s accessed through your smartphone.

-If your home is wired for home automation, installation is quite simple.
-Many home automation systems require special wiring, including many home lighting technologies.
-Without this special wiring, it may be difficult to install whole-home lighting automation, but not impossible.
+If your home is wired for home automation, installation can be a breeze.
+Because many home automation systems require special wiring, including many home lighting technologies, it may be difficult to install whole-home lighting automation without it.
+But we never say never!

-There are many bulbs on the market that require no special wiring to be operated remotely, whether through your smartphone, a home network, or automated dimmer.
-In addition, many Lutron controls—such as their Caséta Wireless dimmers—are easy to install and are fully compatible with many home network hubs, including Samsung SmartThings and Google Assistant.
+There are many bulbs on the market that require no special wiring to be operated remotely.
+Whether through your smartphone, a home network, or even just an automated dimmer, many of these controls – such as their Lutron’s Caséta Wireless dimmers – are easy to install and are fully compatible with most home network hubs (including Samsung SmartThings and Google Assistant).